 If you don’t anticipate earning many points at Hyatt properties or with the Hyatt card’s bonus spending categories, you can diversify your earnings by using shopping portals.

-You can use your Hyatt credit card to shop through the Ultimate Rewards shopping portal, earning anywhere from 2x to 7x points on your purchases.
+You can use your World Of Hyatt Credit Card from Chase to shop through the Chase Ultimate Rewards shopping portal, earning anywhere from 2x to 7x points on your purchases.
 The portal is straightforward to use: instead of going out to shop, search for your preferred store in the Ultimate Rewards portal.
 If that shop is available, it’ll show you how many points per dollar you’ll be able to earn by shopping there.
 Then, just click through the “Shop Now” button– whatever you buy in that window will earn extra bonus points on your next statement.

 To be clear, using the Ultimate Rewards shopping portal will earn Chase points–not Hyatt points.
 Luckily, Chase offers 1:1 point transfers to Hyatt with no minimum transfer, so you’ll have no problem switching your bonus points over.